|

 Named place - Any mode of transport.

-The seller must place the goods at the disposal of the buyer on the arriving means of transport not unloaded, cleared for export but not cleared for import, at the named point and place at the frontier.
+transport not unloaded, cleared for export but not cleared for import, at the named point and place at the frontier.

 DES - Delivered Ex Ship